 Saturday Nov.
 21, 2015

 Crawford Lake is one of a handful of meromictic lakes in Ontario and this fact led to the discovery of a pre-contact native village.
-It was snowing off and on as we parked in the Crawford Lake conservation area where having correct change would have saved me including a small donation in the envelope.
+It was snowing off and on as I parked in the Crawford Lake conservation area where having correct change would have saved me including a small donation in the envelope.

-In the late 1960’s a University of Toronto professor became convinced that Lake Crawford had the characteristics to be a meromictic lake.
+In the late 1960’s a University of Toronto professor became convinced that Crawford Lake had the characteristics to be a meromictic lake.
 Most lakes have the water turn over at least once per year.
 As the water cools it becomes denser causing it to sink.
 The water at the top mixes with the water at the bottom providing a more even temperature and oxygenation.
 In meromictic lakes the surface area is less than the depth and the water doesn’t mix.
-In Lake Crawford there are three sections of lake and only the top 15 metres mixes annually.
+In Crawford Lake there are three sections of lake and only the top 15 metres mixes annually.
 The middle depth of the lake acts as a buffer while the bottom 9 metres or more never gets disturbed.
 This part of the lake is always cold and has no oxygen.
 Life doesn’t exist down here and the layers of sediments tell the history of things falling in the lake.
 Samples taken from the lake bottom revealed 1,000 years of history.
 Sediment layers representing the period between 1300 and 1600 have high levels of corn pollen trapped in them in varying concentrations.
 This led to the conclusion that an agricultural society had existed near the lake, closer to the shore when the concentrations were higher.
 When settlers arrived, cut down the trees and created fields ragweed spread and the upper layers of sediment reflect this.
-Lake Crawford is calm in the picture below.
+Crawford Lake is calm in the picture below.

 Local land owners confirmed that they had found artifacts on their properties and when Thomas Howard sold to the conservation authority in 1971 he donated an ungrooved ax or celt he had found here.
 It is part of a 10,000 artifact collection that has been uncovered between 1973 and 1989.
 The post holes for the frames of 11 longhouses have been discovered and three of these have been reconstructed.
 Two others have been partially formed including the frame outline seen below.
 The positions of the fire pits have been exposed.